 Partition Design for Hardware and Software Implementation

 The first step of the Zynq hardware-software co-design workflow is to decide which parts of your design to implement on the programmable logic, and which parts to run on the ARM processor.

 Group all the blocks you want to implement on programmable logic into an atomic subsystem.
 This atomic subsystem is the boundary of your hardware-software partition.
-All the blocks inside this subsystem will be implemented on programmable logic, and all the blocks outside this subsystem will run on the ARM processor.
+All the blocks inside this subsystem are implemented on programmable logic, and all the blocks outside this subsystem run on the ARM processor.

 In this example, the subsystem led_counter is the hardware subsystem.
 It models a counter that blinks the LEDs on an FPGA board.
 Two input ports, Blink_frequency and Blink_direction, are control ports that determine the LED blink frequency and direction.
 All the blocks outside of the subsystem led_counter are for software implementation.